 I eat grapes

 It is really important that you make the subject agree with the verb.
 Otherwise, the sentence will sound odd.
-Remember that we have regular and irregular verbs in Spanish and it is really important to know the rules to conjugate regular verbs, as well which verbs are considered irregular in the language.
+Remember that we have regular verbs and irregular verbs in Spanish and it is really important to know the rules to conjugate regular verbs, as well which verbs are considered irregular in the language.

 Ella estudia español.